mmacphail/kube-elasticsearch-amq-demo/README.md

   </a>
 </p>

-> Example project to deploy an ELK stack to kubernetes
+> Demo project to deploy an ELK stack and an ActiveMQ to kubernetes

 ## Dependencies